BrandonSpiteri/Black76-RestAPI/README.md

 </p>

 <p align="center" width="100%">
-    Figure 3.
+    Figure 4.
 A GET request for BB-JAN22-P-100 option

 </p>

+Submitting GET requests for options which are not stored in the local database will return a warning message as shown in Figure 5.